randaller/llama-chat/README.md

 *Note: You may also prepare your own dataset, for example, with Positive: and Negative: and even Sampler etc lines interleaving in csv.*

-Then run the training, then after a long-long time, use something like this as prompt for LLaMA to generate SD prompts:
+Then run the training, then after a long-long time, use something like this as a prompt for LLaMA to generate SD prompts:

 ```
 batch = tokenizer("A portrait of a beautiful girl, ", return_tensors="pt")